-In addition, the Company is required to pay an exit fee of \$10,000 that accrues interest at a rate of 13% (the "Exit Fee") upon maturity of the Tranche One Secured Notes as a result of the Company defaulting on its debt arrangements.
-For the three and six months ended June 30, 2020, the Company has accrued \$12,919 related to the Exit Fee of \$10,339, inclusive of the \$10,000 Exit Fee and \$339 of waived cash interest payment due on September 30, 2019 (see Note 10 of the interim condensed consolidated financial statements for the three and six months ended June 30, 2020) and related interest of \$2,580.
+During the nine months ended September 30, 2020, due to liquidity constraints experienced by the Company, the Company did not make interest payments due to the lenders of the Company's 13% senior secured convertible debentures (the "Secured Notes") and Unsecured Debentures.
+As a result of the default, the Company is required to pay an exit fee of \$10,000 that accrues interest at a rate of 13% (the "Exit Fee") upon maturity of the Tranche One Secured Notes, unless the note is paid in advance of the maturity date.
+During the nine months ended September 30, 2020, the Company has accrued \$13,342 related to the Exit Fee.
+This provision is comprised of \$10,339 inclusive of the \$10,000 Exit Fee and \$339 of waived cash interest payment that was due on September 30, 2020 and accrued interest of \$3,003 (see Note 10 of the condensed interim consolidated financial statements for further discussion).